-Michael was recognized as a recommended expert in patent prosecution in several recent editions of IAM Patent 1000: The World’s Leading Patent Practitioners.
+Michael was again listed as a recommended expert in patent prosecution in the 2019 edition of IAM Patent 1000: The World’s Leading Patent Practitioners.
 The most significant aspect of his global practice is representing pharmaceutical, life sciences and biotech companies.
 His broad technical expertise includes prodrug technologies such as polymer conjugation, new chemical entities (nce’s or small molecules), antibodies, and related nucleotides drug and formulation development for oral, injectable, topical and inhalation therapies and pharmaceutical excipients and film coatings for both immediate and controlled release of active ingredients.

 With nearly 30 years of experience in the field and an undergraduate degree from the Philadelphia College of Pharmacy and Science, Michael has the technical strength and keen legal acumen that enable him to not only address the complexities involved in drafting and prosecuting patents for clients in the life sciences sector, but also to make valuable contributions to their IP-related growth strategies.
 For example:

 - Developing IP Legal Strategies that Reflect Competitive Realities: Evaluating competitor patent portfolios is a significant way Michael contributes to his clients’ strategic planning.
 He also provides clients with guidance on designing around patent claims and developing patent claim strategies which are difficult for competing companies to design around.
 He often works with international patent counsel to improve patent applications before entering into the USPTO for maximum claim scope, enablement and written description.